paasar/slack-user-gallery/README.md

 ## Usage

+### Setup

+You need to [create a Slack App](https://api.slack.com/apps) to your workspace.
+Add following scopes to it: `channels:history`, `users.profile:read` and `users:read`.
+Then you can get the generated Bot User OAuth Access Token.

+Bot should be added to #general channel for it to access the join history.

+Get the id of the #general channel from [history endpoint test page](https://api.slack.com/methods/channels.history/test) by clicking the `#general` link in `channel` row.

+### Running

-Update token, title, channel id to `resources/properties.edn` and then run
+After updating token, title and channel id to `resources/properties.edn` run

 ```
 lein run
 ```

 You'll get the result as `gallery.html`.

-Get a token from here: https://api.slack.com/docs/oauth-test-tokens

-Get the id of the #general channel from here: https://api.slack.com/methods/channels.history/test

 ## TODO